sirkapil/nehu/pages/date.md

 ---

 + I won't try to impress you when we are on date.
-If I try to impress you, I will definitely lose my originality.
+If I try to impress you, I will definitely loose originality.
 So I will be myself.
 You can feel the rawness without any sugar-coated behaviour.
 I expect same thing from you.
 + I don't have many friends.
 So, I can give a lot of time to you.
 + If I don't like anything about you, I can say it on your face and I expect the same thing from you.
 Let's be transparent like water with our opinions.
 + I'm straight forward 🤘 and trustworthy.
 So, we can share secrets without any hesitation. ✌